 What happens green-side is what really counts this week.
 It is all about getting the ball close to target and converting.
 At a resort level scoring event, excellent scrambling to keep bogeys off the card can’t be overlooked.

-Last year, Dustin Johnson closed with a final round -8 (65) to win by an emphatic 8 strokes from his nearest rival, Jon Rahm.
-One of the highlights of his final round was his drive on the 433 yard Par 4 12th which finished 6 inches from the hole for a gimme eagle.
+The 2018 champion, Dustin Johnson, closed with a final round -8 (65) to win by an emphatic 8 strokes from his nearest rival, Jon Rahm.
+One of the highlights of his final round was his drive on the 433 yard Par 4 12th which finished 6 inches from the hole for a ‘gimme‘ eagle.

 Dustin finished the week first in Strokes Gained Off-The-Tee, gaining a mouth watering 8.902 strokes on the field average for the week.
 He also finished T18 for Driving Accuracy, 2nd for Driving Distance, T8 for GIR and 1st in Putts per GIR.

 In 2017, Justin Thomas, emerged victorious shooting -22 (270) for the week, three strokes clear of his nearest rival Hideki Matsuyama.
 It was one of five victories that season for the Kentuckian.
 Thomas finished the week first in Strokes Gained Tee-To-Green gaining 8.265 strokes on the field average.
 His strong play from the tee and on approach was duly complimented by his putting, finishing the week 4th in Strokes Gained Putting.
 Thomas ranked 3rd for Driving Distance, T17 for Driving Accuracy and 2nd in GIR.